lemehovskiy/react-svg-border/README.md

 This project addresses the challenge of creating responsive borders or backgrounds with a dynamic ratio.
 Traditional SVG images lack this responsive behavior, making this component a valuable tool for enhancing web design.

-## Features <a name = "features"></a>

-This project addresses the challenge of creating responsive borders or backgrounds with a dynamic ratio.
-Traditional SVG images lack this responsive behavior, making this component a valuable tool for enhancing web design.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 ### Installing